18F/handbook/_pages/getting-started/tts-classes.md

 ---
-title: 'TTS Classes for TTS Onboarding'
+title: 'TTS Classes for Onboarding'
 tags:
 - onboarding
 - getting started
 - tts classes
+redirect_from:
+  - /onboarding-schedule/
 ---

 We’ve put together a curriculum of classes we encourage you to take during your [first 90 days](https://handbook.tts.gsa.gov/getting-started/).